Applied Mathematics Major: FAQ

 By midterm, your advisor must send an email to the DUS, again with a cc to you, with a status report to confirm that you are making progress on the project and that it hasn’t gone substantially off-course in any way.

-By the last day of finals, you must submit your final project to your advisor.
-Your advisor will review the project and determine your grade.
-Your advisor will then forward your paper to the DUS and discuss the project and grade with the DUS.
-The DUS is the instructor of record for the AMTH 491 course and will officially record the grade, which is almost always the grade recommended by your advisor.
+By the last day of finals, you must submit your final project to your advisor, Ccing the DUS.
+Your advisor will review and assess the project.
+Your advisor will then forward their assessment to the DUS and discuss the project and grade with the DUS.
+The DUS is the instructor of record for the AMTH 491 course and will officially record the grade, which is typically the grade recommended by your advisor.

 If the primary department in which your advisor is appointed requires that its undergraduates present their senior theses, then you must also present yours at their presentation session.
 If the department has no such requirement, you do not need to do so.